 Is your office paperwork getting a little overwhelming?
-Use our guide to filing cabinets before you decide what to buy to ensure that you get the best possible solution for your space.
+Read our guide to filing cabinets before you decide what to buy to ensure you get the best possible solution for your space.

 Type

 Metal file cabinets are typically made of galvanized steel and are the most durable option.
-This type of file is commonly used for high capacity filing in accounting areas and other places in the office where records are kept for extended periods of time.
-Although not considered the most traditionally attractive, metal filing cabinets do come in a wide range of colors which you can match to your office.Storage Capabilities
+This type of file cabinet is commonly used for high-capacity filing in accounting offices and other places where records are kept for extended periods.
+Although not considered the most traditionally attractive, metal filing cabinets come in many colors you can match to your office décor.

-Letter size documents can be accommodated by nearly all types of filing cabinets.
-A letter size document is the size of a standard 8-1/2” x 11” piece of computer paper.
+Nearly all types of filing cabinets can accommodate letter-size documents.
+A letter-size document is the size of a standard 8-1/2” x 11” piece of computer paper.

 Side tab folders are folders used with side tab and rotary filing cabinets.
 These basic folders include side tabs that can be outfitted with labels for easy access to documents at a glance.